day8/re-frame/README.md

 Why is this wrong?
 Well, this component would be re-rendered every time `db-app` changed, even if the value in `name-ratom` (the result of the query) stayed the same.
-If you were to use a `Form-2` component instead, and put the subscription in the outer functions, then there'll be no re-render unless the value queried (ie, `name-ratom`) changed.
+If you were to use a `Form-2` component instead, and put the subscription in the outer functions, then there'll be no re-render unless the value queried (i.e. `name-ratom`) changed.

 ## Just A Read-Only Cursor?